Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 `aligned_stack_allocation`: Allocate to the stack with a given alignment for extra padding `prefetch`: Specifies how soon until the data will be visited again and how the data will be used, to optimize for the cache.

-## 10.5 NDBuffer from module buffer
+## 10.5 Type NDBuffer from module memory.buffer
 This is an N-dimensional Buffer, that can be used both statically, and dynamically at runtime.
 NDBuffer can be parametrized on rank, static dimensions and Dtype.
 It does not own its underlying pointer.